 Plato's Sophist - Selections - Comments

 Tr.
-Francis Macdonald Cornford; Benjamin Jowett (218d-230e).
-In classical times this dialog was also known by the title "On Being" (Diog.
-L. iii, 58)
+Francis Macdonald Cornford [and tr.
+Benjamin Jowett (218d-230e)].
+In classical times this dialog was also known by the title "On Being" and was classified as a "logical" dialog (Diog.
+L. iii, 58).

 The topic of this dialog is: "How can thought be of what is not?"
 In answering that question Plato invents the notion of "logical form" (in contrast to grammatical form, like depth versus surface grammar): he says that when we speak of "that which is not" we do not mean something contrary to what exists but only something that is different from what exists.